yunism-technology/yunism.my/pages/about-us.md

 - Someone that can draw Software Engineering diagrams out of something.
 - Someone that can write that thick documentation out of nothing.
-- Someone that can code.
+- Someone that can code and stay happy.
 - Someone that can design for modern web.
-- Someone that just enjoying creating value in this industry.
+- Someone that just enjoy creating value in this industry.

 ___
 ### Where we are